r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 CMD) to include the build tools (e.g.  make) and the compilers (e.g.  gcc).
 In addition, R installed via the binary installer will automatically set `R_TOOLS_SOFT` (and `LOCAL_SOFT` for backwards compatibility) to the Rtools42 location for building R packages.
-This feature is only in the installer builds of R, not when R is installed from source.
+This feature is only present in the installer builds of R, not when R is installed from source.

 Now we are building packages using a custom installation of the toolchain (the toolchain tarball) at an arbitrary location, and we use R installed